Health in Zimbabwe: Maternal and child health

-16,354 infants were recorded dead in 2020, a significant drop from 24,133 infant deaths recorded in 2010 but a slight drop from 2000 where 19,301 infants deaths were recorded.
-The infant mortality rate was recorded at 38 per 1000 live births in 2020.
-Neonatal mortality rate was 26 per 1000 live births in 2020.
 Some of the most common diseases that these young children are facing are hunger: iron deficiency anaemia, vitamin A deficiency, and mentally impaired (iodine deficiency), and childhood diseases: acute respiratory infections, diarrhoeal disease, and malaria.
 87% of women living with HIV were on antiretroviral therapy in 2021, which is a 10% decrease from 2019.
 72,000 children between the ages of 0–14 years were living with HIV in 2021.
 This is about 144 times the total number of people living with HIV in Norway.